RogerVFbr/MySQLAccess/README.md

 This section will explain how each one of the public methods contained in this module behave and how they should be used.

-#### Model / Table Correlation
+### Model / Table Correlation
 This concept is essential for the comprehension of the inner workings of this algorithm.
 MySQLAccess will use the model's field names to automatically map any data incoming or outgoing from/to the database.
-For instance, a table containing columns with names ID, NAME and AGE would have this data routes directly to a model as long as it's field names are similar and data types are compatible.
+For instance, a table containing columns with names ID, NAME, DEPT and SALARY would have it's data routed directly to a model as long as it's field names are similar and data types are compatible.
+The example below shows the minimum possible implementation of a model capable of sending/receiving data from MySQLAccess methods.
+It's essential to implement a constructor without parameters, however, you can implement as many constructors as you want.
+You can also implement other methods, such as getters/setters or toString, they will not impact the algorithm.

 ```
 public class Employee {